How To Apply Psychology To Conversion Optimisation:

-Persuasive website content that utilises psychological triggers can help you significantly improve website conversion.
+Conversion rate optimisation is about persuading visitors to convert.
+Persuasive content that utilises psychological triggers can help you significantly improve your conversion rate.
 Outlined below are 17 ways you can use such techniques to more effectively engage your visitors to increase your conversions.

 1. Ownership focuses our attention on what we might lose!

-Even partial ownership (e.g. a trial subscription) tends to make people more attached to what they have and make them focus on what they may lose rather than what they may gain.
-Ownership changes our perception of things and our aversion to loss makes it difficult for us to give it up.
+Even partial ownership (e.g. a trial subscription) tends to make people more attached to what they have and make them focus on what they may lose rather than what they may gain (see endowment effect).
+Ownership changes our perception of things and loss aversion makes it difficult for us to give it up.

 2. We are motivated by meaningful tasks and acknowledgement of our effort!

-None of us like to think our effort is meaningless and we all appreciate positive feedback.
+None of us like to think our effort is meaningless and we all appreciate positive feedback (see purpose).
 Visitors want to know that any information you request from them is essential and not just for your benefit.
 People also like feedback to confirm they have successfully completed tasks (e.g. registration or add to basket) as this reassures and motivates them to continue.

 Buffer congratulates you when you you’ve completely filled your free plan with posts.
 But it also uses it as an opportunity to promote upgrading to Awesome subscription plan.

 For registration and sign-up forms remove any fields that are not absolutely necessary and try different words or phrases to explain why each piece of information is required.
-Also test different ways or congratulating customers when they have completed a task or journey.
+Also test different ways or congratulating customers when they have completed a task as this can help conversion optimisation. journey.

 3. Everything is relative!